karatelabs/karate/karate-netty/README.md

 java -jar karate.jar some/folder
 ```

+You can have multiple features (separated by spaces) or even folder paths as the last part of the command.
+Karate will run all feature files found in sub-directories.

 For filtering tests to run, see the [tags](#tags) and [scenario name](#scenario-name) options below.

 Also see [custom classpath](#custom-classpath) and how to [use a batch file](#using-a-batch-file) for convenience.